-Move more projects across the finish line with attractive financing for your business and nonprofit customers
+Move more projects across the finish line with attractive financing for your business and nonprofit customers with GoGreen Business

 To many businesses and nonprofits, “energy efficiency” means replacing light bulbs.
 That’s a great start, but most can benefit from deeper energy retrofits.
 This is where project developers can step in.

 - Perform energy assessments